RaviKMalhotra/CCSP/Domain 3 - Cloud Platform and Infrastructure Security/Domain 3 Important Questions 3.md

 Answer: A

 ### Question # 8 - Your organization has its production environment hosted in a cloud environment.
 You are considering using cloud backup services for your BC/DR purposes as well.
 What would  probably be the best strategy for this approach, in terms of redundancy and resiliency?
 A.  Have your cloud provider also provide BC/DR backup.
 B.	Keep a BC/DR backup on the premises of your corporate headquarters.
-C.	Use another cloud provider for the BC/DR backup.
+C.	**Use another cloud provider for the BC/DR backup**.
 D.	Move your production environment back into your corporate premises, and use your cloud provider to host your BC/DR backup.

 Answer: C

 ### Question # 9 - Philip is developing a new security tool that will be used by individuals in many different subsidiaries of his organization.
 He chooses to use Docker to deploy the tool to simplify configuration.
 What term best describes this approach?
 A.	Virtualization
 B.  Abstraction
 C.	Simplification
 D.	Containerization